 Each measure has a different reporting cycle.
-Therefore, specific details and outcomes are published online at https://www.wilsoncc.edu/about-us/institutional-effectiveness/student-achievement/.
-The Director of Institutional Effectiveness can be contacted for additional information.
+Therefore, specific details and outcomes are published on the Student Achievement page of the Wilson Community College website.
+The Office of Institutional Research can be contacted for additional information.

 STUDENT RIGHT TO KNOW ACT